 How do Radon Detectors Work?

-Radon detectors are vital devices to determine the presence of gas radon in the home.
+Radon detectors are vital devices for detecting radon in the Home.
 They come in two major varieties: active and passive detectors.

-Passive radon detectors do not require power for operation and can be found in devices such as charcoal detectors, alpha-track detectors, and electret Ion chambers.
-These devices are generally used for a specific time (from one or two days to many months) and then taken to labs for testing.
+Passive radon detectors do not require power for operation and can be found in charcoal detectors, alpha-track detectors, and electret Ion chambers.
+These devices are generally used for a specific period (ranging from one to several months) and then sent to laboratories for testing.

 Charcoal canisters can absorb radioactive gas for a shorter time, typically two to seven days.
 They are then sealed and shipped to a laboratory, where the quantity of Radon is determined.

-Alpha-Track detectors detect radon levels over longer periods of time, generally 3-12 months.
+Alpha-track detectors measure radon levels over extended periods, typically 3-12 months.
 They provide an overall level of Radon.

 Electret Ion Chambers are devices used to determine the level of ionization caused by Radon over time.
 They are utilized for long-term and short-term tests.